JulianGriffin11/SQL_Projects/Project 1 - Job Jury/SQL_Queries/README.md

 ### 🔑 **Key Findings:**
 - Skills linked to high salaries are often niche, suggesting potential outliers in the dataset.
-- Niche technical proficiencies can sometimes lead to lucrative roles but may also represent specialized positions.
+- Niche technical proficiencies are often linked to specialized positions.

 ---

 ## 5️⃣ **[Query: What are the most in-demand AND highest paying SKILLS (optimal) for Data Analysts?](./5_optimal_skills.sql)**

 ### 📊 **Analysis:**
-This query combines both demand and salary data to uncover the skills that offer the best combination of high pay and high demand.
+This query combines both **demand and salary data** to uncover the skills that offer the best combination of high pay and high demand.
 It serves as a roadmap for prioritizing skill development.
+This query is most important because it maximizes pay and demand, thereby giving me a roadmap for which skills to learn moving forward.

 ### ⚙️ **Methodology:**
 - **Data Sources**: Skills, demand frequency, and salary data from job postings.